How to Convert Leads into Sales Pipeline

 sales pipeline

-But what exactly does that mean?
-It means that your leads are perishable; if you want to convert your leads into sales, you’ll need to integrate them into your sales pipeline and move quickly to outpace the lead decay rate.
+Wondering how to convert leads into sales?
+You need to integrate them into your sales pipeline and move quickly to outpace the lead decay rate.

-Researchers “audited 2,241 U.S. companies, measuring how long each took to respond to a web-generated test lead.
-Although 37% responded to their lead within an hour, and 16% responded within one to 24 hours, 24% took more than 24 hours—and 23% of the companies never responded at all.
-The average response time, among companies that responded within 30 days, was 42 hours.”
+The same study audited 2,241 U.S. companies, measuring how long each took to respond to a web-generated test lead.
+Although 37% responded to their lead within an hour, and 16% responded within one to 24 hours, 24% took more than 24 hours—and 23% of the companies never responded at all

 • Lead: This is an unqualified contact who hasn’t confirmed their interest in your business or offer.
 Qualification is essential – it confirms your contact’s interest and their request for your attention.